games647/FastLogin/README.md

 * Forge/Sponge message support
 * Premium UUID support
 * Forward skins
-* Detect user name changed and will update the existing database record
+* Detect username changed and will update the existing database record
 * BungeeCord support
 * Auto register new premium players
 * Plugin: ProtocolSupport is supported and can be used as an alternative to ProtocolLib